Buy Breakdown Cover

 Cartoon Car

 All motorcars, whether boasting electric, or internal combustion, propulsion require lubrication to stop parts from rubbing together, overheating, wearing and failing.
-Oil is the most common lubricant used but they differ considerably, depending on the component.
+Engine oil is the most common lubricant used but they differ considerably, depending on the component.

 While this blog provides a basic overview, modern cars have exacting lubrication requirements and so prioritise your car maker's specification, when selecting lubricants.
 Dosing any part of a motor car with an incompatible lubricant can cause mechanical failure and is likely to void the warranty.